Reduce pigmentation and fade dark spots with skincare that works

 - Melasma: Also known as chloasma, this type of hyperpigmentation is often referred to as the “mask of pregnancy” because it commonly occurs during pregnancy due to hormonal changes.
 However, other factors like sun damage, menopause and certain medications can also trigger it.

 - Sun Spots: These are small, darkened patches that are induced by exposure to the sun.
 They often appear on areas frequently exposed, such as the face and hands.

-- Post-Inflammatory Hyperpigmentation: This occurs after an injury or inflammation to the skin, leaving behind a mark or spot that is darker than the surrounding skin.
+- Post-Inflammatory Hyperpigmentation: This occurs after an injury or inflammation to the skin, leaving behind a mark or spot that is darker than the rest of the skin.

-- Freckles: These are small, flat, brown marks arising on the face and other sun-exposed areas.
-They are most often seen in fair-skinned people, especially those with red hair, but they are an inherited trait that can appear on all skin tones.
+- Freckles: These are small, flat, brown marks arising on the face and other sun exposed areas.
+These are most often seen in fair skinned people, especially those with red hair.
+However as freckles are an inherited trait, they can appear on all skin tones.